myobie/indexeddb-transaction-example/README.markdown

 throught his exercise: **I want to know for sure that I can use the same database in multiple processes.**

-This is especially important for application created using [Electron][] since each window is it's own process and doing any kind of background network sync or multi-window application would mean sharing the database.
+This is especially important for applications created using [Electron][] since each window is it's own process and doing any kind of background network sync or multi-window application would mean sharing the database.